zksecurity/RFCs/source/starknet/fri.md

 ### Query Phase

 FRI queries are generated once, and then refined through each reduction of the FRI protocol.
-The number of queries that is randomly generated is based on [configuration]().
+The number of queries that is pseudo-randomly generated is based on [configuration](#configuration).

 Each FRI query is composed of the following fields: